launchdarkly/api-client-python/docs/EnvironmentsApi.md

 patch_delta = [launchdarkly_api.PatchOperation()] # list[PatchOperation] | Requires a JSON Patch representation of the desired changes to the project. 'http://jsonpatch.com/'

 try:
     # Modify an environment by ID.
+If you try to patch the environment by setting both required and requiredApprovalTags, it will result in an error.
+Users can specify either required approvals for all flags in an environment or those with specific tags, but not both.
+Only customers on an Enterprise plan can require approval for flag updates with either mechanism.
     api_response = api_instance.patch_environment(project_key, environment_key, patch_delta)
     pprint(api_response)
 except ApiException as e: